sdiehl/wiwinwlh/tutorial.md

 is delimited by a pipe.
 A datatype is inhabited by only a single value sum type at one point and intuitively models a set of "options" a value may take.
-While a product type is a combination of a set of typed values, potentially named by records fields.
+While a product type is a combination of a set of typed values, potentially named by record fields.
 For example the following are two definitions of a Point product type, the latter with two fields `x` and `y`.

 ```haskell